xuesongwang/Contrastive-Functional-Connectivity-Graph-Learning/readme.md

 ### Dataset
 **ABIDE / ADHD200**

 We treat each fMRI as a brain graph.
-How to download and construct the graphs?
+To download and construct the graphs:
 ```
 python preprocessing/abide_01-fetch_data.py
 python preprocessing/abide_02-process_data.py
 ```

-### How to run classification?
+### To train the classification model:
 Training and testing are integrated in file `main_ABIDE.py`.
 To run
 ```
 python main_ABIDE.py
 ```
 Note:
-1. You need to replace the dataroot in main_ABIDE.py with your path where the dataset.pt is located.
+1. You will need to replace the dataroot in main_ABIDE.py with your own path where the dataset.pt is located.
 ```
 parser.add_argument('--dataroot', type=str, default='/share/scratch/xuesongwang/nilearn_data/ADHD200/AAL90', help='root directory of the dataset')
 ```